caneignacio/caneignacio/README.md

 👇 **Some quick facts about me!**
 - I studied Psychology at the University of Buenos Aires, obtaining my degree in 2021.
 - I am currently living in Spain, studying a Master's degree at the University of Barcelona.
-- I worked for more than 4 years as a Change Management consultant, developing communication campaings, learning courses, and generating status reports on these activities.
+- I worked for more than 4 years as a senior change management consultant for IT projects, developing communication campaings, learning courses, and generating operational and executive reports on these activities.
-- I am also _Microsoft Certified: Power BI Data Analyst Associate_, with strong Power BI and Excel skills.
+- I am a _Microsoft Certified: Power BI Data Analyst Associate_, with strong Power BI and Excel skills.
 I also have a reasonable level of SQL and Python for data analytics.

 **Please check the projects on this page to see some of my work!
 If you're interested in hiring my services, don't hesitate to contact me!**